JusticarXB/NameHere_project-1/README.md

 # SolarQuest_project-1
-Need to finish movement controls and Implement combat, should decide on combat, I will work under the assumption that lmb is attack with gun, rmb is to attack with a "lightsaber".
+Need to Implement combat, should decide on combat, I will work under the assumption that lmb is attack with gun, rmb is to attack with a "lightsaber".
 I also need to finish platforms and collision in general.